arboleya/snapshooter/README.md

 <a name="requirements" />
 ## Requirements

-You'll need PhantomJS installed in order to use this library.
+You'll need PhantomJS installed (v 1.9 or greater) in order to use this package.
  * http://phantomjs.org